paul-hammant/tbd/content/deciding-factors/index.md

 Trunk-Based Development needs you to have small stories/tasks.
 Optimal is you starting work on a change, should only be a matter of hours before completing and pushing it forward for code review.
-Longer than a couple of days, and there is going to be pressure to group a bunch of developers on a non-trunk branch, and merge back later.
+Longer than a couple of days, and there is going to be pressure to group a bunch of developers on a non-trunk branch and merge back later.
 Or worse have developers make branches/forks from your in-progress branch.
 Or worse still take intermediate merges from your branch, despite your change being incomplete.